remix-run/remix-website/data/posts/remix-vs-next.md

 Next.js has four ways to load data (and zero ways to change data) mentioned in the docs.
 Each one called at different times and in different places.

 I don't have any numbers, graphs, or videos, but rather a scavenger hunt so you can make up your own mind on this point.
 So here's your scavenger hunt.
-Follow the code in each projects for these features:

 - Figure out how a product page gets its data
 - Figure out how the search page gets its data